ericbinnendyk/thesis-project/README.md

 The programming project I am working on for my master's thesis, about using reinforcement learning to improve network performance.

 For now, this is just a backup of the actual working directory I use.

+Prerequisites for running the code are C++ and Python 3 ZeroMQ libraries, Numpy, Tensorflow, and Keras.